sajalgupta0808/Image-Resize-App-Assignment/README.md

 # Image-Resize-App-Assignment

-open main.html to run the image resize app
+open main.html in chrome to run the image resize app